-LABEL DESCRIPTION Status Click Status to display the Rapid Spanning Tree Protocol Status screen (see Figure 45 on page 107).
-Active Select this check box to activate STP on the switch.
-Clear this checkbox to disable an STP tree.
-Bridge Priority Bridge priority is used in determining the root switch, root port and designated port.
-The switch with the highest priority (lowest numeric value) becomes the STP root switch.
-If all switches have the same priority, the switch with the lowest MAC address will then become the root switch.
-Select a value from the drop-down list box.
-The lower the numeric value you assign, the higher the priority for this bridge.
-Bridge Priority determines the root bridge, which in turn determines Hello Time, Max Age and Forwarding Delay.
-Hello Time This is the time interval in seconds between BPDU (Bridge Protocol Data Units) configuration message generations by the root switch.
-The allowed range is 1 to 1 seconds.
-Max Age This is the maximum time (in seconds) a switch can wait without receiving a BPD before attempting to reconfigure.
+LABEL DESCRIPTION Max Age This is the maximum time (in seconds) a switch can wait without receiving a BPDU before attempting to reconfigure.
 All switch ports (except for designated ports) should receive BPDUs at regular intervals.
-Any port that ages out STP informatic (provided in the last BPDU) becomes the designated port for the attached LAN.
-If is a root port, a new root port is selected from among the switch ports attached to the network.
+Any port that ages out STP information (provided in the last BPDU) becomes the designated port for the attached LAN.
+If it is a root port, a new root port is selected from among the switch ports attached to the network.
 The allowed range is 6 to 40 seconds.
 Forwarding Delay This is the maximum time (in seconds) a switch will wait before changing states.
 This delay is required because every switch must receive information about topology changes before it starts to forward frames.
-In addition, each port needs time to listen for conflicting information that would make it return to a blocking state otherwise, temporary data loops might result.
+In addition, each port needs time to listen for conflicting information that would make it return to a blocking state; otherwise, temporary data loops might result.
 The allowed range is 4 to 30 seconds.
 As a general rule: Note: 2 (Forward Delay - 1) >= Max Age >= 2 (Hello Time + 1) Port This field displays the port number.
 Settings in this row apply to all ports.
 Use this row only if you want to make some settings the same for all ports.
 Use this row first to set the common settings and then make adjustments on a port-by-port basis.
 Note: Changes in this row are copied to all the ports as soon as you make them.
 Active Select this check box to activate STP on this port.
 Priority Configure the priority for each port here.
 Priority decides which port should be disabled when more than one port forms a loop in a switch.
 Ports with a higher priority numeric value are disabled first.
 The allowed range is between 0 and 255 and the default value is 128.
 Path Cost Path cost is the cost of transmitting a frame on to a LAN through that port.
 It is assigned according to the speed of the bridge.
-The slower the media, the higher the cost - see Table 22 on page 105 for more information.
+The slower the media, the higher the cost-see Table 23 on page 107 for more information.
+Tree Select which STP tree configuration this port should participate in.
+Apply Click Apply to save your changes to the switch's run-time memory.
+The switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
+Cancel Click Cancel to reset the fields.